 If a child is taken from school to hospital it will be by ambulance.
-Staff should never take children to hospital in their own car.
+Staff should never take children to hospital in their own car unless in an emergency situation authorised by the Headteacher.
 A member of staff will always accompany the child in the ambulance and stay at the hospital until the parent arrives.
 At the hospital it is the health professionals who are responsible for any decisions on medical treatment when parents are not available.